Platform-OS/platformos-check/docs/checks/unused_partial.md

 # Remove unused partials in app (`UnusedPartial`)

-This check warns the user about partials that are not used (Could not find a `render` tag that uses that partial)
+This check warns the user about partials that are not used (Could not find a `render` or `function` tag that uses that partial)

 ## Check Details